ryujinxemu/Ryujinx-Mako/README.md

   -h, --help            show this help message and exit

 subcommands:
+  {setup-git,update-reviewers}
-  setup-git             Set git identity to Ryujinx-Mako
+    setup-git           Configure git identity for Ryujinx-Mako
     update-reviewers    Update reviewers for the specified PR
 ```

 ### setup-git